Lebensphilosophie: Influence

 The Lebensphilosophie was very popular in the first half of the 20th century, but quickly lost its following after the Second World War.
 Its initial popularity can be understood by the fact that it emerged as an alternative to the then dominant scientific and positivist philosophy.
 Positivism denied the relevance of an ethic or philosophy of life and emphasized epistemology and science.
 The Lebensphilosophie broke with this tradition and wanted to make philosophy relevant again for "the life of the man on the street".

-It's quick dissipation following the second world war is believed to be due to the associations that this type of philosophy had leading to Nazism and fascism, which also appealed to similar biological, vitalistic and irrational elements.
+Its quick dissipation following the second world war is believed to be due to the associations that this type of philosophy had leading to Nazism and fascism, which also appealed to similar biological, vitalistic and irrational elements.
 Additionally, other philosophical movements, such as existentialism, overtook Lebensphilosophie.

 The ideas of the Lebensphilosophie have entered many other contemporary movements, which often rejected the "irrational" character of the Lebensphilosophie.
 The philosopher Otto Friedrich Bollnow for example, claims to be a follower of the Lebensphilosophie developed by Dilthey, but also connects this movement with insights from existentialism and phenomenology.
 The work of José Ortega y Gasset, and especially his 1930 work The Revolt of the Masses, also contains many elements from the Lebensphilosophie and is strongly influenced by the perspectivism of Friedrich Nietzsche.

 While not outright identified with Lebensphilosophie Pierre Hadot, notable for his conception of ancient Greek philosophy as a bios or way of life, is associated with the movement.
 Lebensphilosophie is also seen as an influence to German philosopher and sociologist Max Horkheimer.
 Other philosophers influenced and/or associated with Lebensphilosophie include Jakob von Uexküll, Hans Jonas, Florian Znaniecki, Viktor Frankl.